-With this in mind and given the high standard of quality Freeware or Payware aircraft available for XP11, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the PVT ACARS Flight Number Prefix, these aircraft ICAO's should show up in your hanger dependent upon your current ranking, all aircraft shown below are (BYO) Bring Your Own
+Given the high standard of quality Freeware or Payware aircraft available for X-Plane & Microsoft Flight Simulator, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the PVT ACARS Flight Number Prefix, please refer to your hangar for all eligible aircraft ICAO's, all aircraft shown below are (BYO) Bring Your Own

 The Cessna Citation II (Model 550) series of Citation jets are light corporate jets built by Cessna.
 Stretched from the Citation I, it was announced in September 1976, first flew on January 31, 1977 was certified in March 1978.
 The II/SP is a single pilot version, the improved S/II first flew on February 14, 1984 and the Citation Bravo upgraded with new avionics and P&WC PW530A turbofans on April 25, 1995, while the United States used it as the T-47.
 Production ceased in 2006 after 1184 were delivered.